Newton's Three Laws

 A few things to mention before continuing:

 - There's a difference between speed and velocity but they're used interchangeably here.
-There's also a difference between weight and mass, and it's easier to understand the differences between the two by answering the age-old question of which weighs more; a pound of feathers or a pound of stones?
+There's also a difference between weight and mass, and it's easier to understand the difference between the two by answering the age-old question of which weighs more; a pound of feathers or a pound of stones?

 - This article is paper theory - there won't be any actual dirt bike riding tips on how to jump a dirt bike in this post.
 That'll be in Part Two.